sindresorhus/eslint-plugin-unicorn/docs/new-rule.md

 1. Try your best to provide an autofix if possible.
 1. Try to provide suggestions if autofix is not possible.
 1. Make sure autofix doesn't change the runtime result.
-1. Make sure suggestions doesn't cause syntax error.
+1. Make sure suggestions don't cause syntax errors.
-1. Make sure that edge cases need add parentheses are considered in the fix function.
+1. Make sure that edge cases needing parentheses are considered in the fix function.

 	```js
 	const foo = 1;
 	foo.toString()
 	```

-	When changing `foo` to something else, make sure it works without `()`
+	When changing `foo` to something else, make sure it works without `()`.

 	```js
 	// Good